-The overall total for the above is 21, the table below will then need to be used to convert this to a mark out of 7.
-In this instance, the students final mark is a 5/7 for the subject.
+The overall total for the above is 21.
+The table below will then need to be used to convert this to a mark out of 7.
+In this instance, the student's final mark is a 5/7 for the subject.

 Grade Boundary guidelines Descriptor 1 1-5 Produces work of very limited quality.
 Conveys many significant misunderstandings or lacks understanding of most concepts and contexts.
 Very rarely demonstrates critical or creative thinking.
-Ve inflexible, rarely using knowledge or skills.
+Very inflexible, rarely using knowledge or skills.
 2 6-9 Produces work of limited quality.
 Expresses misunderstandings or significant gaps in understanding for many concepts and contexts.
 Infrequently demonstrates critical or creative thinking.
 Generally inflexible in the use of knowledge and skills, infrequently applying knowledge and skills.
 3 10-14 Produces work of an acceptable quality.
 Communicates basic understanding of many concepts and contexts, with occasionally significant misunderstandings or gaps.
 Begins to demonstrate some basic critical and creative thinking.
 Is often inflexible in the use of knowledge and skills, requiring support even in familiar classroom situations.
 4 15-18 Produces good-quality work.
 Communicates basic understanding of most concepts and contexts with few misunderstandings and minor gaps.
 Often demonstrates basic critical and creative thinking.
 Uses knowledge and skills with some flexibility in familiar classroom situations, but requires support in unfamiliar situations.
 5 19-23 Produces generally high-quality work.
 Communicates secure understanding of concepts and contexts.
-Demonstrates critical creative thinking, sometimes with sophistication.
-Uses knowled and skills in familiar classroom and real-world situations and, wit support, some unfamiliar real-world situations.
+Demonstrates critical and creative thinking, sometimes with sophistication.
+Uses knowledge and skills in familiar classroom and real-world situations and, with support, some unfamiliar real-world situations.
 6 24-27 Produces high-quality, occasionally innovative work.
-Communica extensive understanding of concepts and contexts.
-Demonstrate critical and creative thinking, frequently with sophistication.
-Uses knowledge and skills in familiar and unfamiliar classroom and rea world situations, often with independence.
+Communicates extensive understanding of concepts and contexts.
+Demonstrates critical and creative thinking, frequently with sophistication.
+Uses knowledge and skills in familiar and unfamiliar classroom and real-world situations, often with independence.
 7 28-32 Produces high-quality, frequently innovative work.
 Communicates comprehensive, nuanced understanding of concepts and contexts.
 Consistently demonstrates sophisticated critical and creative thinking.
-Frequently transfers knowledge and skills with independence and expertise in a variety of complex classroom and real-world situations.
+Frequently transfers knowledge and skills with independence and expertise in a variety of complex classroom and able to obtain the highest standard of achievement in the programme; the IB MYP Certificate at the end of year 11, one of the targets students must reach is to have a minimum of 28 points with a grade of 3 or higher in five on screen e-Assessment examinations (one from each of four required subject groups- Language and Literature, Individuals and Societies, Maths and Sciences plus an interdisciplinary assessment).
+This is why reviewing MYP grades termly and yearly within departments is important so we can see which students are going to struggle to obtain this certificate when they reach year 11.